- Remove tax-free cash from your house even with a joint ownership

 Mrs E from London

 My mortgage needed to be repaid to the existing lender.
 I thought I was going to lose my house.
-Thanks to Concise I got equity release to pay off my mortgage.
+Thanks to Concise I got an equity release to pay off my mortgage.

 Julia A